Krapina Neanderthal site: Other Krapina recoveries

-Krapina 3 was a skull recovered by Gorjanović-Kramberger which he named cranium C before chaining its name to Krapina 3.
-When it was first discovered the skull was not complete.
-It was missing the left side of its skull.
+Krapina 3 was a skull recovered by Gorjanović-Kramberger, which he initially identified as Cranium C. When discovered, the skull was missing the left side.
 The cranium is said to be of an adult woman.

 Personal ornamentation

 Eight white-tailed eagle talons and one foot phalanx were found at the site, and were dated by uranium–thorium dating to 130 000 BP.
 All of them contain evidence of modification on medial and lateral edges, in form of cut marks, nicks and polishing.
 They don't have any drilled holes, which suggests that the talons were worn after being tied around their proximal margins.
 Pigments of ochre and black pigment were found on the surface.
 Traces of animal fiber were also found, implying one or more of the talons were bound into an assemblage.

 After Gorjanović-Kramberger recovered the talons from the site he cataloged and sent them to be identified by Lambrecht.
 Lambrecht identified the talons from a white-tailed eagle.
-In the same site they were able to recover twenty-nine different bird species among those birds, the majority were eagles and owls.
+In the same site they were able to recover twenty-nine different bird species.
+Among those birds, the majority were eagles and owls.
 While analyzing the talons they saw that they were the only ones with changes made by someone.

 Skeletal remains

-In the sandy deposits of the cave about nine hundred remains of fossilised human bones were found - the fossil remains belonged to several dozen different individuals, of different sex, from 2 to 40 years of age.
-According to anthropologist Herbert Ullrich, calculating the minimum number of individuals (MNI) for Krapina is very ardours due to the fragmentary and fractured conditions of the bones and incomplete data for the precise stratigraphic location of most fragments.
-Majority of the Krapina human remains are split and scattered bones with no associated elements, there are no mandible with matching cranium, no femur with matching tibia, no humerus with matching ulna, etc. Approximative MNI modify significantly: 10 to 75-82 (teeth only), but the most credible minimum published the number of individuals is 23–35.
+In the sandy deposits of the cave about nine hundred specimens of fossilised human bones were found - the fossil remains belonged to several dozen different individuals, of different sex, from 2 to 40 years of age.
+According to anthropologist Herbert Ullrich, calculating the minimum number of individuals (MNI) for Krapina is an arduous task, because of the fractured or fragmented condition of the bones and incomplete data for the precise stratigraphic location of most fragments.
+The majority of the Krapina human remains are split and scattered bones with no associated elements: there are no mandible with matching cranium, no femur with matching tibia, no humerus with matching ulna, etc. Approximate MNI estimates vary significantly: 10 to 75-82 (teeth only), but the most credible minimum published the number of individuals is 23–35.

-Some scientists believe around 80 individuals are represented, and the fossils found here were accumulated in a relatively short period of time 130 thousand years BP.
+Some scientists believe around 80 individuals are represented, and that the fossils found here were accumulated in a relatively short period of time 130 thousand years BP.
 Others place the number of individuals as low as 27.

-Krapina Neanderthal remains represent the largest and most complete hominid collection known, with almost all parts of the human skeleton being found at the site.
+Krapina's Neanderthal remains represent the largest and most complete hominid collection known, with almost all parts of the human skeleton being found at the site.